Are you tired of constantly having to find new customers or clients?

 - You have an audience or a plan to get one.
 Ideally, you’ll want to already have an audience on social media and your blog and a decent-sized email list.
 And if you don’t?
 That’s okay, as long as you have a plan for how to get one.
 And I’d definitely recommend implementing this plan a few months BEFORE you launch your membership program!

 I have also found that there are a number of “signs” that can indicate it’s the ideal time to start your own membership program.
-To find out what these are, check out upcoming post 11 Signs It’s Time to Create a Membership Program.
+To find out what these are, check out my post 11 Signs It's Time to Create a Membership Program.

 How to know if your audience WANTS a membership site…before you build it